-Lisbon is one of Europe’s fastest changing cities and hottest capitals.
+Lisbon is one of Europe’s fastest-changing cities and hottest capitals.
 While you are still feeling immersed in its colorful history, a new contingent of chefs, both local and international, are cresting a new wave of cuisine that’s uniquely modern Portuguese.
 Here are some of the best spots to taste them:

-The setting which breaths fresh air to its neighbourhood is fitting for the food: Fresh, organic, and heavy on produce.
+The setting which breaths fresh air to its neighborhood is fitting for the food: Fresh, organic, and heavy on produce.
 Regardless, each dish is cooked perfectly as even a simple Iberico pork meal can make your day.
 It’s suggested for dinner with friends who are seeking new tastes with bills of fine dinings.
-Barrosan meat tartar wrapped in grilled Galician cabbage is must try.
+Barron meat tartar wrapped in grilled Galician cabbage is must try.
 Black scabbard with nasturtium flowers and heritage radish are great as well.

 Located at Estrela, Bota Sal is the younger and modern offshoot of Sal at Comporta.
-It is worth going to this nice modern tidbit to taste the sirloin pica-pau steak, the Algarvian squid, fish soup with fried bread and the mythical nero cuttlefish rice with strips of bacon.
+It is worth going to this nice modern tidbit to taste the sirloin pica-pau steak, the Algarvian squid, fish soup with fried bread, and the mythical Nero cuttlefish rice with strips of bacon.
 Milk custard with lavender can be a great dessert.

 3The Food Temple

 Lisbon’s picturesque altar of vegetarian food is located on a quiet street in the slowly up-and-coming Mouraria district.
 This is where you can even find some dishes with ancestry in other cuisines in an intimate, bohemian-chic space, with a menu that changes every day.
 Vegetarian soups, tapas, and mains including warm quinoa salad & homemade polenta are recommended.